 Winter Light at the Arboretum opens at Minnesota Landscape Arboretum in November presenting four new works, Oreum (Field of Light), Rhadamanthine Club, Minnesota Gathering and new digital artwork, Reflections, derived from his Light and Language series.
 Munro then works with Horatio’s Garden (a UK based charity focussed on creating sensory gardens at NHS spinal injury centres) presenting Reflections II ,

 Installs Viva Tree at Texas Tech University’s newly commissioned System Office Building.
-This represented Munro’s first permanent public art commission.
+This represented Munro’s first permanent public art commission in the US.

 Presents Ferryman’s Crossing at the Museum of Texas Tech University followed by a return visit to Australia where he continues his work with Voyages Indigenous Tourism and Field of Light re-opens for a second year at Uluru.